 Creditors generally want a cosigner when the primary borrower doesn’t have a credit history or doesn’t qualify for the loan on their own.
 However, the cosigner will also need to meet the lender’s requirements.
 As a result, even if you have a cosigner, that might not be enough to qualify for a loan.

-Getting a Loan Without a Cosigner
+Getting an International Student Loan Without a Cosigner

 Basic Qualifications for International Students